 Revenue Growth & Market Exposure

-Empire’s cash flows are very safe.
+The grocer’s cash flows are very safe.
+Empire’s food retail stores such as Sobeys’, FreshCo, Safeway, IGA, are well known across Canada.
 A large majority of Sobeys’ sales are generated from food products which are necessary products and hence recession-proof.
-Empire’s food retail stores such as Sobeys’, FreshCo, Safeway, IGA, are well known across Canada.
 Its Lawton Drugs store is also a critical business.
 Moreover, Empire’s stake in Crombie REIT also diversifies its earnings.
-The company is expecting online grocery sales to triple over the next few years and account for nearly 5% of the market.

 Empire Company has a strong national presence in the Canadian retail food and food distribution industry.
 As one of the largest food retailers in Canada, Empire Company was amongst the leading beneficiaries of the COVID-19 pandemic.
-Its Project Sunrise also surpassed three-year turnaround targets.
-The company leverages the strength of its brand and continues to build strong ties with customers and should continue winning more customers from investments in existing stores, new discount stores, and e-commerce platforms.
-This positions the company well for future dividend hikes in the mid-single-digit range.
+As the consumer buying pattern evolves during COVID-19, and new lockdown restrictions being imposed by certain provincial governments, the company expects the shift from restaurants and hospitality businesses will remain in grocery stores.

 Empire is renovating its stores, making strategic acquisitions, working towards achieving annualized savings, and becoming more customer-centric to adjust to the new normal.
 Growing dividends, recession-proof business model, established market share position and strong geographic diversification should support future dividend hikes by the company.